petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/database-upgrade-tool-reference.md

 * `hibernate.jdbc.batch_size`: The JDBC batch size used to improve performance (set to _250_ by default). _This property may improve upgrade performance, but it is not required._

-* `upgrade.log.context.enabled`: Set to `true` to see upgrade related log lines that are tagged with an identifier.
+* `upgrade.log.context.enabled`: Set to `true` to see upgrade-related log lines that are tagged with an identifier.

-* `upgrade.log.context.name`: When utilizing `upgrade.log.context.enabled`, set a name for the identifier.
+* `upgrade.log.context.name`: When using `upgrade.log.context.enabled`, set a name for the identifier.
 For example, `upgrade.log.context.name=foo`.

-Note, `upgrade.log.contex.enabled` works for both the upgrade tool as well as upgrades upon startup.
+Note, `upgrade.log.context.enabled` works for both the upgrade tool as well as upgrades upon startup.
 To use this feature, you must also copy the [`portal-impl/src/META-INF/portal-log4j.xml`](https://github.com/liferay/liferay-portal/blob/master/portal-impl/src/META-INF/portal-log4j.xml) file into `bundles/tomcat/webapps/ROOT/WEB-INF/classes/META-INF` and rename the file to `portal-log4j-ext.xml`.
 Then find the appender definition:

 ```
 <Appender name="CONSOLE" type="Console">